subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-19/prevent-19_description.md

 # PREVENT-19

 ## Description
-Remove unnecessary SQL server links from site database server
+Remove unnecessary links to site databases

 ## Summary
 Configuration Manager installations with multiple sites in a hierarchy will create SQL server and replication links between the different site databases.
-However, SQL server links to non-SCCM servers should be audited and removed, preventing unintended attack vectors from non-SCCM servers.
+However, other unnecessary SQL server links to SCCM servers should be audited and removed, particularly if the links were created with DBA privileges, preventing unintended attack vectors from non-SCCM servers.

 It is crucial to ensure the links to other SCCM site database servers are not removed, as this will break functionality.
-Therefore, ensure proper due dilligence for the target servers and databases before removing links.
+Therefore, ensure proper due diligence for the target servers and databases before removing links.

 ## Linked Defensive IDs
 - N/A